arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

     while (1);
   }

-  BLE.setLocalName("MKR WiFi 1010"); //Setting a name that will appear when scanning for Bluetooth® devices BLE.setAdvertisedService(newService);
+  BLE.setLocalName("<My Board Name>"); //Setting a name that will appear when scanning for Bluetooth® devices BLE.setAdvertisedService(newService);

   newService.addCharacteristic(switchChar); //add characteristics to a service